Rolls-Royce Holdings plc (RYCEY) Stock Analysis — Price Target, Buy Rating & DCF Valuation (2026)

-RYCEY screens as moderate-quality and attractively valued — upside depends on sustained earnings execution at current multiples.
+RYCEY screens as moderate-quality and attractively valued — upside depends on execution maintaining above-consensus delivery.

 Key Takeaways